hikeventures/hikeventures.github.io/_posts/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 **Update (19.4.2016):** Suunto has released the Suunto Traverse Alpha which is targeted towards hunters and fishers.

-**Update (7.6.2016):** Suunto has released the Suunto Spartan - A premium multisport watch with color display
+**Update (7.6.2016):** Suunto announced the Suunto Spartan - A premium multisport watch with color display

 ---